MemoriLabs/python-sdk/examples/sqlite/README.md

 ## What This Example Demonstrates

-- **Zero setup**: No database server needed - SQLite stores everything in a local file
 - **Automatic persistence**: All conversation messages are automatically stored in the SQLite database
 - **Context preservation**: Memori injects relevant conversation history into each LLM call
 - **Interactive chat**: Type messages and see how Memori maintains context across the conversation